Skip to main content

 Key Features

-• Block-Height Scheduling: Schedule transactions to execute at specific block heights
+• Block-Height Scheduling: Schedule transactions to execute at specific block heights.

-• Dynamic Pricing: Execution costs adjust based on network conditions and historical metrics
+• Dynamic Pricing: Execution costs adjust based on network conditions and historical metrics.

 Core Concepts

-Task Categories
+Task Categories & Load Balancing

 • Small Tasks: ≤ 100,000 gas